metacall/guix/README.md

    A complete working example used in production can be found here: https://github.com/metacall/distributable-linux

+#### 2. Buildkit

-2. Running the build with BuildKit using the buildx extension for Docker (like how it is done in this repository: https://github.com/metacall/guix/blob/e9a0e791af919ddf74349cdbb11acc325ee1b48b/Dockerfile#L73).
+Running the build with BuildKit using the buildx extension for Docker (like how it is done in this repository: https://github.com/metacall/guix/blob/e9a0e791af919ddf74349cdbb11acc325ee1b48b/Dockerfile#L73).
 BuildKit allows to pass extra arguments to the `RUN` command in the Dockerfile.
 With the `--security=insecure` flag we can allow Docker to fork while it is building.
 For supporting insecure builds, you have to use any docker syntax extension that uses `experimental` or `labs` suffix, like `# syntax=docker/dockerfile:1.1-experimental` or `# syntax=docker/dockerfile:1.4-labs`, because this feature is not standardized yet.
 The previous example can be transformed into this:

    ```docker
    # syntax=docker/dockerfile:1.4-labs